LNgroff/park-finder/README.md

 <sup>:apple: Hackbright Academy Software Engineering Program</sup>

-<sup>This will be a web app that allows a user to search for nearby national
+<sup>Park Finder allows a user to search for nearby national
 parks based on ecological or geographical features. i.e. prairies, caves, mountains, waterfalls, dunes.
-They will be able to narrow the search results by location.
-The user will be able to create a list of favorite parks that they can refer to in the future. </sup>
+If they want, the user can narrow the search results by location.
+The user is then able to create a list of favorite parks that they can refer to in the future. </sup>

 <!-- Future features may include a compare feature for parks.
 The base will